Helping the poor at Thanksgiving and beyond

 So I’m appealing to all Christians to allow God to show His love through you this Thanksgiving season by helping the poor.
 What a great way to show God our thanks to Him by helping those who need our help.

 I am a part of a local contemporary Christian band called Led By Mercy.
-We are hosting a free Thanksgiving benefit concert at Mercy Baptist Church in Weirton, on Saturday, November 23, at 7 p.m.
+We are hosting a free Thanksgiving benefit concert at Abundant Grace Bible Chapel at 1080 Steubenville Pike in Burgettstown (Florence), on Thursday, November 17, at 7 p.m.
 The concert will be two hours in duration and feature our original contemporary Christian music, the music of the leading contemporary Christian artists, and scripture.
 We will spend the evening thanking God for his many blessings.
-This is a free benefit concert, so we encourage you to consider bringing a canned food item or any other donation that we will take to the local food pantry to feed the poor for Thanksgiving.
+This is a free benefit concert, so we encourage you to consider bringing a non-perishable food item or any other donation that we will take to the local food pantry to feed the poor for Thanksgiving.

 Thank you so much for considering this, and may you have a blessed Thanksgiving.